dedbox/racket-algebraic/README.md

 '(Z Y X W V U T S R Q P O N M L K J I H G F E D C B A)
 ```

-The product constructors `Just` and `Nothing` can be matched against
+The products `Just` and `Nothing` can be matched against directly or they
-directly, or they can be applied to argument lists to produce instances of
+can be used to construct instances.
+An instance is a transparent data
-the product type.
-An instance is a transparent data structure that
+structure that resembles a tagged tuple.

-resembles a tagged tuple.
-Algebraic Racket imposes no restrictions on the
+Algebraic Racket imposes no restrictions on the kind or number of
-kind or number of arguments accepted by product constructors.
+arguments accepted by a product.

 ```
 > (values (Just) (Just 1) (Just 1 2))